gcosma/Neuro-FuzzyPCaPlosOne/README.md

 %INSTRUCTIONS

-%Please email georgina.cosma@ntu.ac.uk if you are experiencing any problems with performing the experiments using the
+%Please email g.cosma@lboro.ac.uk if you are experiencing any problems with performing the experiments using the
 %PLOSdata or if using the code on another dataset.